Victorian Railways flat wagons: TVF, TVX, VQBY, VQBX

 The concept of the flexi van was deemed a success by both the New South Wales and Victorian Railways, and 25 TVF wagons were introduced for the Victorian Railways between 1962 and 1964 for the standard gauge service between Melbourne and Sydney.
-The wagons were 76'2.25" over coupling points, and featured two turntables inset into the frames at 37'6" centres.
-Capacity was two 35 ft containers, with 1'6" clear between them.

 In 1965 they were reclassified TVX.
 A further ten vehicles were built in 1965, TVX 26–35.
 Four vehicles—27, 29, 31 and 32—were recoded to TVF in the early 1970s.
-The 1979 recode was VQBY/VQBX as appropriate, but only four—12, 14, 29 and 32—were relettered as the rest of the fleet was in storage; even the recoded vehicles likely never ran in service.
-They were never recoded to fix the Y/F mistake.

 During 1980–1981, the remaining fleet of sixteen vehicles was converted to ISO-compatible container wagons, and reclassed VQGX.
 Seven retained the drop-ends with the central turntable well filled in, and the other nine had whole new decks fitted.

 Pyneboard traffic

 A small fleet of wagons were put aside for exclusive use by the Pyneboard factory, shipping sheets of compressed, pulped and rolled woodchips to Montague for distribution as an interior construction material.
 The factory was initially set up in Rosedale, before shifting to Mount Gambier just west of the Victorian and South Australian border in 1978.